6 min read

 - Cost of diverting your attention and that of other high-level employees to the hiring process

-- Overtime paid to remaining employees who are picking up the slack
+- Overtime pay to remaining employees who are picking up the slack

 Indirect costs of replacing employees include:

 - Reduced income and profits over the time it takes to fill the position and for the new employee to get up to speed (typically 3 months!)

 - Losses associated with redirecting top employees' attention to training new recruits

 - Costs (monetary, time, effort, and attention) expended on salvaging your company culture and employee morale after the loss of a co-worker or after the detrimental effects of having the wrong person in a leadership position